nbren12/personal-website/content/post/2021-version-pinning.md

 constraint resolvers.

 Of course, sometimes packages lie, and fail to work with every version of a dependency that they claim to.
-Therefore, the process of satisfying all the version constraints as at best a heuristic that frequently works.
+The process of satisfying all the version constraints is only a heuristic.
 Someone needs to actually test that this set of installed versions works.
 You can do this via your own tests, but we are lucky that numerous organizations do this hard work for us by releasing and maintaining distributions of packages that are tested